 - ✓ For electrical engine follow the correct Lockout/Tagout procedures.

-- Check for correct blade tension guaranteeing that 40-45 pounds of torque is on tensioning bolt/nut.
+- ✓ Check for correct blade tension guaranteeing that 45-52 pounds of torque is on tensioning bolt/nut.

 - ✓ Check blade tracking, a 1 1/2" blade should be centered on band wheels.

 - ✓ Check bearing, idler and pulley wheels for wear.
 Signs of wear are:

-- Excessive heat
+- ✓ Excessive heat

-- Squeaking sounds
+- ✓ Squeaking sounds

 - ✓ Looseness

 - Grease idler, pulley wheels and bearings.

-- Grease blade tensioner shaft.
+- ✓ Grease blade tensioner bolt.

-- Grease the lift tubes.
+- Clean and Grease the lift tubes.

-- Check all belts for wear and to make sure the belt tension is "taut".
-Belt should have no more than 1⁄2" deflection.
+- ✓ Check all belts for wear and to make sure the belt tension is "taut".

+Belt should have no more than 1⁄2" deflectionat center point between the clutch and drive pulley.